 It also helped to live in the right school district: James Monroe High School, then, as now, a perennial city baseball powerhouse.
 A growth spurt his sophomore year helped him become a star basketball player, too, and as a 6-foot-3, over-200-pound senior he scored a then-school record 385 points (24 points per game) and was named to the All-New York City team.
 Several colleges, including St. John’s and North Carolina, offered him scholarships.

-Kranepool immediately flew out to Los Angeles--his first plane ride--to join the Mets, who were facing the Dodgers on June 30.
+Kranepool immediately flew out to Los Angeles—his first plane ride—to join the Mets, who were facing the Dodgers on June 30.
 His first day in a Mets uniform was only a harbinger of what his experiences would be in those early years with the team, as he watched Sandy Koufax no-hit his new teammates.
-Kranepool, who would eventually play on the losing end of four no-hitters in his career, might have made it five had he gotten in the game that day, as manager Casey Stengel went to the bench late in the game, but passed over the rookie in favor of Gene Woodling.
+Kranepool, who would eventually play on the losing end of three no-hitters in his career,3 might have made it four had he gotten in the game that day, as manager Casey Stengel went to the bench late in the game, but passed over the rookie in favor of Gene Woodling.

 “I remember saying ‘thank God,’ to myself,” he recounted in his 1977 instructional, Baseball, written with Ed Kirkman.
 Kranepool had “wanted no part of the Dodgers lefty.”